TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

  	* Demo the Tic-Tac-Toe game.
 	* Go over all of the game rules and program requirements.
 3. **Planning/Design**
+    * Have students write down the 4 Steps to Solve Any CS Problem from memory.
     * Have students draw out game play and consider the overall design.
         * How will they represent the board?
         * How will they have users input their spots?